johnwcowan/r7rs-work/FuturesCowan.md

 The "specific" field is not visible; it is preempted in implementations of this SRFI on top of SRFI 18.

-Mutexes and condition variables are not visible, in order to make it possible to provide inter-thread communication by a different means in a future SRFI.
+Mutexes and condition variables are not visible.

-Time objects are also not visible, though all of their functionality that is relevant to this SRFI is provided by other means
+Time objects (unrelated to the time objects of SRFI 19) are also not visible, though all of their functionality that is relevant to this SRFI is provided by other means.

 ## Procedures

+### Constructors and initializers

 `(current-future)`